Qarj/WebImblaze/MANUAL.md

 <a name="userdefined"></a>
 #### userdefined
-You can create your own abitrary config values that can be accessed as constants in the test steps.
+You can create your own arbitrary config values that can be accessed as constants in the test steps.

 ```xml
 <userdefined>